Resistance Training Reduces Mortality

 How Memorial Longevity Clinic Can Help

-We measure muscle mass with DEXA scans, track strength and performance metrics, and design individualized resistance training prescriptions to optimize longevity outcomes.
+We measure muscle mass with DEXA scans, track strength metrics, and design individualized resistance training prescriptions.